lucky20511/ElementProgramming/arrays/even-odd-change.md

 ```
 1.Two pointer: i and j.
-      i -> first unclassified number or first odd from head
+      i -> first unclassified number from the head
       j -> pointer to check each value